HB61: Law to Ban Transgender Athletes Framed as “Save Women’s Sports Act”

 What Can You Do?

-We must stop this bill in its tracks before it gets any momentum.
+We must stop this bill in its tracks.
 To do that, we need you to:

 - Call House Education Committee Chair Gayle Manning, and tell her to stop HB61.